 2. Bifidobacterium Longum: Bifidobacterium longum is another beneficial probiotic for those with histamine issues.
 It promotes a healthy digestive system and has a positive impact on overall gut health.
 This strain is known to have a low histamine-producing potential.

-4. Bifidobacterium Bifidum: Bifidobacterium bifidum is known for its ability to support the balance of white blood cells and mast cells in the gut.
+4. Bifidobacterium bifidum: Bifidobacterium bifidum is known for its ability to support the balance of white blood cells and mast cells in the gut.
 It may also be helpful with irritable bowel syndrome (IBS).
 This balance is crucial for preventing allergic symptoms and histamine-related issues.

-5. Saccharomyces Boulardii: While technically a yeast-based probiotic, Saccharomyces boulardii is often used to complement other probiotics.
+5. Saccharomyces boulardii: While technically a yeast-based probiotic, Saccharomyces boulardii is often used to complement other probiotics.
 It doesn't produce histamine and can be a useful addition to your probiotic regimen.

 6. Bacillus Coagulans: Bacillus coagulans is a spore-forming probiotic that survives the harsh conditions of the digestive tract.
 It supports a balanced gut microbiome and is less likely to trigger histamine production.

 These specific strains are considered the best choice for individuals dealing with histamine intolerance.
 Probiotic supplements containing these strains can be found in various forms, such as capsules or powders.
-When choosing a supplement, ensure it specifies the strains present and opt for products designed for a low-histamine diet.

 Probiotic Strains to Avoid